 Here’s what to do:

-If your child is between the ages of Birth - 5 and you live in Wheaton/Warrenville Illinois School District #200 please use this free online screening tool or call us at 630 682 2109.
+If your child is between the ages of Birth - 5 and you live in Wheaton/Warrenville Illinois School District #200, please use these free online screening tools or call us at 630 682 2109.

 We know what’s possible when kids get the support they need.
 We can give every child an equal opportunity to learn and grow— but it’s important for children to get the help they need in the critical years before they turn five.